aksdhanju/calendar-booking-system/APIS.md

 - In case there is less thread contention, this approach is much more efficient than synchronization.
 - Rules are stored per owner.
 Logic is added to method to merge overlapping slots/intervals.
 Ultimately when we save rules in data store, we need them to be non overlapping.
 Though there can be more than 1 rule for a day.
+- Currently I am assuming there is no specific rule for a particular date.
+Lets say there is vacation on 15 August, 2025 Currently rules are dependent on day of week, start time, end time.
+If in future we want to have rules for specific days, we would need to add day field in AvailabilityRuleRequest dto and AvailabilityRule entity
+- Note: If dayOfWeek = MONDAY, startTime = 20:00, endTime = 23:00 in AvailabilitySetupRequest, it would mean we want to create rules for 4 slots 20:00 to 21:00, 21:00 to 22:00, 22:00 to 23:00, 23:00 to 00:00(next day).
+Please note 23:00 to 00:00 is also considered a slot for above request.

 ## 2. (Availability Setup API) Update Availability Rules for an owner